 The chief legislative and policy-making body of Otsego County Government is the 9-member Board of Commissioners.

 Commissioners are elected to 2-year terms from districts that are roughly equal in population.
-A chair and vice-chair are elected at the first meeting of each new year by the Commissioners.
+A Chair is elected every two years at the first meeting of the year by the Commissioners.
+The Vice-chair is elected every year at the first meeting of each new year by the Commissioners.
 The Chair may exercise appointment of a parliamentarian.
-The Board has no standing committees at this time.

 Among the Commissioners' duties are:

 - Approving a mission statement for the County.

 - Adopting the annual County budget, which for 2015 is a total of $30.5 million.
 This includes approving the annual budgets of other, independently elected, County officials: the County Clerk, the Drain Commissioner, Judges of the 46th Circuit Trial Court, the Prosecutor, the Sheriff and the Treasurer, and all other departmental and agency budgets.